Exact transport coefficients from the inelastic rough Maxwell model of a granular gas: Discussion

 It is noteworthy that the first-order stress tensor $\mathsf{\Pi}^{(1)}$ turns out to be intrinsically coupled to the first-order spin-spin tensor $\mathsf{\Omega}^{(1)}$, as Eq.~\eqref{22ab} shows.
 Thus, the derivation of the shear viscosity $\eta$ requires the parallel derivation of the spin viscosity $\eta_\Omega$ introduced in Eq.~\eqref{Piij1}, this new transport coefficient being given by Eq.~\eqref{etaOmega}.
 This remark is important because the coupling between $\mathsf{\Pi}^{(1)}$ and $\mathsf{\Omega}^{(1)}$ is usually ignored in the approximate derivation of $\eta$ for the IRHSM, where a standard Sonine approximation is employed \cite{KSG14,MS21a}.

-Analogously, Eq.~\eqref{25} shows that the first-order partial heat fluxes $\mathbf{q}_t^{(1)}$ and $\mathbf{q}_r^{(1)}$ are intrinsically coupled to the first-order cross flux $\mathbf{Q}^{(1)}$.
-The latter flux is characterized by the cross transport coefficients $\lambda_Q$ and $\mu_Q$ [see Eq.~\eqref{lambdaQmuQ}], which are obtained from Eqs.~\eqref{37} and \eqref{38}, respectively.
+Analogously, Eq.~\eqref{25} shows that the first-order partial heat fluxes $\mathbf{q}_t^{(1)}$ and $\mathbf{q}_r^{(1)}$ are intrinsically coupled to the first-order torque-vorticity vector $\mathbf{Q}^{(1)}$.
+The latter vector is characterized by the transport coefficients $\lambda_Q$ and $\mu_Q$ [see Eq.~\eqref{lambdaQmuQ}], which are obtained from Eqs.~\eqref{37} and \eqref{38}, respectively.
 While the coupling between $\mathbf{q}_t^{(1)}$ and $\mathbf{q}_r^{(1)}$ is taken into account in the approximate derivation of $\lambda$ and $\mu$ for the IRHSM \cite{KSG14,MS21a}, the coupling to $\mathbf{Q}^{(1)}$ is not accounted for.

 In order to nondimensionalize the coefficients, it is convenient to take as a reference the shear viscosity and thermal conductivity of a gas made of elastic and smooth spheres at the same translational temperature as that of the HCS of the granular gas.
 More specifically, we take \beq \eta_0= \frac{5}{2}\frac{n\tau_tT}{\nuM^{(0)}},\quad \lambda_0=\frac{15}{4}\frac{\tau_t\eta_0}{m}. \eeq Thus, the dimensionless transport coefficients are